MirantisContainers/mke-docs/content/docs/reference/ui.md

  - Services
  - ServiceAccounts
  - Storage: StorageClasses, PersistantVolumes + PersistantVolumeClaims
-- The ability to view kubernetes resources by namespace, or all namespaces at once
+- View kubernetes resources by namespace, or all namespaces at once

 ### Future
 - User management